One thing I, as a teacher, loved to do was complain about how much work I had.

 Consider your own education.
 I’d bet that just a handful of teachers made a huge difference.
-And you remember a few teachers because you hated them.
-Then, the majority were just, like, ok.
-And you probably can’t even name some of your teachers.
+And the majority of teachers were just, sorta, okay.

 Ok.